GuardianUI/storycheck/README.md

 ### Verifiers

+Sometimes web3 apps use randomization (e.g. ENS registration commit step), which makes snapshots different on each run.
+In this case and generally when more advanced verification is needed, StoryCheck allows custom verifiers.
+Usually frontier models are very good at understanding the intention of user stories, suggesting and implementing custom verifiers.
+As long as the intended behavior of a user story remains stable in relation to onchain transactions, the verifiers code also remains robust.
+Inherently blockchain code is a lot more robust and stable across app iterations than UI code.

-Story verifiers are created at the story ideation stage in collaboration with frontier AI models.
-They are referenced in the **Expected Results** section of a `story.md` file and saved under `/verifiers` sub directory.
+Verifiers are referenced in the **Expected Results** section of a `story.md` file and saved under `/verifiers` sub directory.

 ```ml
 ├─ astory/